 In the direction of nearby Tellaro/Fiascherino there are some other wonderful beaches - here's our guide to that area.

 Market day in town and everyone and their little car is here.
-That's my wife Maria trying to sort out the mess.
+That's my mom attempting to be a traffic controller.

 Shopping, eating and simply passing hours doing very little - the famous Italian "dolce far niente".
 The narrow lanes of the older part of Lerici are as good a place as any to learn the art of doing sweet nothing.